mrx-arafat/picoCTF-Web-Assembly-2/readme.md

 View Source Code carefully we get this [JS file](http://mercury.picoctf.net:7319/Y8splx37qY.js)

-from there I got this..
+from there we have this...

 `http://mercury.picoctf.net:7319/aD8SvhyVkb`